-DESCRIPTIONHome apnea monitors are devices that generally monitor both respiratory and heart rates, and are typically utilized to monitor central apnea of prematurity in newly discharged at-risk or high-risk premature infants (infants are at increased risk of cardiorespiratory events until 43 weeks post-conceptual age) and in other infants at risk of apnea.
-An alarm will sound if there is respiratory cessation beyond a predetermined time limit (e.g., 20 seconds) or if the heart rate falls below a preset rate (bradycardia) to notify the parent that intervention (stimulation, mouth-to-mouth resuscitation, cardiac compressions) is required.
+Home apnea monitors are devices that generally monitor both respiratory and heart rates, and are typically utilized to monitor central apnea of prematurity in newly discharged at-risk or high-risk premature infants (infants are at increased risk of cardiorespiratory events until 43 weeks post-conceptual age) and in other infants at risk of apnea.
+An alarm will sound if there is respiratory cessation (central apnea) beyond a predetermined time limit (e.g., 20 seconds) or if the heart rate falls below a preset rate (bradycardia) to notify the parent that intervention (stimulation, mouth-to-mouth resuscitation, cardiac compressions) is required.
 Unless an oximeter is added to the two-channel devices, home apnea monitors are not effective at detecting obstructive sleep apneas.
 False alarms due to movement artifact are common with pulse oximeters, and these devices are not intended for the diagnosis of sleep-disordered breathing in a child.

-Home apnea monitoring (pneumogram) is considered not medically necessary in infants with any siblings with a history of sudden infant death syndrome (SIDS), but without at least one of the indications cited.
+Home cardiorespiratory monitoring (pneumogram) is considered not medically necessary in infants with any siblings with a history of sudden infant death syndrome (SIDS), but without at least one of the indications cited.

 Home cardiorespiratory monitoring (pneumogram) in all other conditions, including but not limited to the diagnosis of obstructive sleep apnea, is considered investigational.

-An apparent life-altering event is defined as an episode that is frightening to observe and is characterized by some combination of apnea, color change, marked change in muscle tone, choking, or gagging.
+An apparent life-threatening event is defined as an episode that is frightening to observe and is characterized by some combination of apnea, color change, marked change in muscle tone, choking, or gagging.

 As suggested by the American Academy of Pediatrics, the physician should establish a review of the problem, a plan of care, and a specific plan for periodic review and termination.
-Clear documentation of the reasons for continuing monitoring is necessary should monitoring beyond 43 weeks' postmenstrual age be recommended.
+Clear documentation of the reasons for continuing monitoring is necessary should monitoring beyond 43 weeks' postconceptual age be recommended.
 Home cardiorespiratory monitoring for apnea is generally not considered appropriate for pediatric patients older than one (1) year of age.
 There may be a subset of young children who require cardiorespiratory monitoring beyond one (1) year of age, such as certain patients with home noninvasive or invasive ventilator use or chronic lung disease.

 8/1992: Home Apnea Monitor policy approved by Medical Policy Advisory Committee (MPAC)